ChaoticAkantor/CARPG/README.md

 Can be healed with medkit.
 Can be revived.

 # Warden - Ice Tank
 Has a toggleable Ice Shield that layers over health and armor that has it's own health pool.
-Whilst active, absorbing all damage till it shatters.
+Whilst active it absorbs all incoming damage until it shatters.
-Has to fully recover between uses, but can be shattered early to refund remaining cost.
+Has to fully recover between uses, but can be shattered early to start recovering.

 # Shocktrooper - Power Weapon Damage Dealer
 Always has a Shockrifle available, can stow it to recharge Shock Charges (shockrifle ammo) using it's shockroach battery at an increased rate and max capacity.
 Can also stow picked up shock roaches in order to restore a large chunk of battery.